Price monitoring and tracking software

 • Promo intensity tracked weekly per competitor and category

-Retailgrid Price Monitoring dashboard surfacing critical pricing KPIs for category managers at a glance
+Retailgrid price monitoring software dashboard surfacing critical pricing KPIs for category managers at a glance

 Surface the SKUs at risk.
 Right now.